- December 29, 2019

-Under 35 points suggest tell the team to go away and get stronger.
-You can easily show them on the venn diagram where they need to improve.
-Its a waste of everyone’s time and money to onboard those not credible enough yet.
+Under 35 points, I suggest telling the team to go away and get stronger.
+You can easily show them on the Venn diagram where they need to improve.
+It’s a waste of everyone’s time and money to onboard those not credible enough yet.

-This will be even more essential with Title III as Title II and Title IV raises are predominantly evaluated through accredited investor criteria which is usually figures based and fairly analytical.
+This will be even more essential with Title III as Title II, and Title IV raises are predominantly evaluated through accredited investor criteria which are usually figures based and fairly analytical.

 How to use the Fundability Circles

-- As you are being told the story or are being pitched listen for elements of Story, Team and Supporters.
+- As you are being told the story or are being pitched, listen for elements of the Story, Team and Supporters.

 - If you don’t get the info, you need to get a representative score start asking the questions around the diagram.